aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-You can use ConfigMaps to configure Redis.
-Using a ConfigMap enables your Redis configuration data to be independent of your instance.
 In this tutorial, you will create a basic Redis cache using a ConfigMap.
+A ConfigMap enables your Redis configuration data to be independent of your instance.

 ## {{% heading "objectives" %}}